-"I could go on for days about the depth of your depravity," Abramson said at Spader's trial.
+"I could go on for days about the depth of your depravity," said Judge Gillian Abramson.
 "It is sufficient to say, you belong in a cage."

 Three co-defendants brokered plea deals, pleading guilty to associated charges while testifying against Spader.